PLF Lawyers

 2.4 Labor

 Typically, this aspect is separated into a separate category within the legal due diligence process.
 In some cases, if the target company has a large workforce, the labor aspect may be evaluated separately (HR Due diligence).
-Specifically, the target company needs to specify labor-related information such as the registration of internal working regulations, collective labor agreements, internal regulations related to labor management, etc. Furthermore, legal due diligence also approaches agreements entered into between the company and its employees such as labor contracts, confidentiality agreements, anti-competition agreements, Based on this information, the legal due diligence report will provide legal opinions on the risks related to the labor field.
+Specifically, the target company needs to specify labor-related information such as the registration of internal working regulations, collective labor agreements, internal regulations related to labor management, etc.

 2.5 Intellectual property